-- 1. Close all open programs. - 2.
-Tap the Start button, tap All Programs, tap Recovery Manager, and then tap Recovery Disc Creation.
+- 1. Close all open programs. - Tap the Start button, tap All Programs, tap Recovery Manager, and then tap Recovery Media Creation.
 If prompted, tap Yes to allow the program to continue. - 3.
+Tap Create recovery media using blank DVD(s), and then tap Next. - 4.
 Follow the onscreen instructions.
 Label each disc as you make it (for example, Recovery 1, Recovery 2).